masc-ucsc/docs/docs/livehd/10-bazel.md

 In the cc_binary of the relevant BUILD file, add `linkopts = ['-static']`

-Notice that the lgshell still needs the directory inside `bazel-bin/main/lgshell.runfiles when using inou.yosys.\*`
+Notice that lhd still needs the directory inside `bazel-bin/lhd/lhd.runfiles` when using the Yosys-based Verilog readers (the `//inou/yosys:scripts` data dependency).